locka99/opcua/tools/schema/README.md

 node gen_datatypes --bsd Opc.Ua.TMC.NodeSet2.bsd --module tmc
 ```

-This will take a locally saved copy of the bsd schema and output a folder called `tmc` which is a rust module containing alle datastructs and enums.
+This will take a locally saved copy of the bsd schema and output a folder called `tmc` which is a rust module containing all datastructs and enums.

 # Internal Tools